amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 title: "Backbone.js for Absolute Beginners - Getting started (Part 1: Intro)"
 date: 2012-09-11 22:50
 comments: true
-categories: [backbonejs, javascript, web frameworks, web development, agile frameworks]
+categories: [backbonejs, javascript, web frameworks, web development, agile frameworks, tutorials]
 ---

 Backbone.js is a JavaScript framework, among many others, that is gaining special attention in the web development community because it's ease of use and the structure that it provides to JavaScript applications.